ffund/run-my-experiment-on-geni-blog/2016-07-08-redirect-traffic-to-a-wrong-or-fake-site-with-dns-spoofing-on-a-lan.md

 In the Firefox window that is running on the "client" node, attempt to log in to the Bank of Hamilton imposter site (with any username and password; it won't work, of course).

-Then, return to the "bank" terminal window.
+Then, return to the "fake" bank terminal window.
 You should observe that the username and password you entered are recorded in the log file:

 ```
 [Wed Apr 19 20:10:14.063738 2017] [:error] [pid 11334] [client 206.196.180.223:37462] CAPTURED LOGIN: test and testpassword from 206.196.180.223, referer: http://bankofhamilton.com/